Acupuncture Treatment Services in Vancouver BC

-Stephanie is pleased to announce that she has recently received her CAFCI professional designation (Certified by Acupuncture Foundation of Canada Institute) in order to add acupuncture to her current toolset used as a physiotherapist in her Vancouver & New Westminster BC locations.
+Stephanie is pleased to announce that she has recently received her CAFCI professional designation (Certified by Acupuncture Foundation of Canada Institute) in order to add acupuncture to her current toolset used as a physiotherapist in her Vancouver BC location.
 This modality can be used before manual physiotherapy to allow for more ease of mobilization and soft tissue release as well

 as help with longer lasting results following treatment.
 In combination

 with other treatments, acupuncture can assist in decreasing pain